fbeltrao/IoTHubDeviceSynchronizer/README.md

 ![IoT Hub synchronizes external system](media/event_grid_workflow.png)

-## Supporting another external registry
+## Adding support to another external system

 The current implementation only supports Actility as an external device registry provider.
 To add a new one the following changes have to be made: